Taylor Rashi: Arizona Diamondbacks

 On August 27, 2025, Rashi was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut the next day, earning a save with three innings pitched not allowing a run.
+Rashi made 10 appearances for the Diamondbacks during his rookie campaign, logging an 0–1 record and 4.41 ERA with 22 strikeouts and two saves across 16 1/3 innings pitched.
+On November 21, he was non-tendered by Arizona and became a free agent.